 Organic traffic is traffic generated by people clicking on your links in search.

-Your blog posts will also be the content that you can post on all of your social media accounts and send out to your newsletters.
+Your blog posts will also be the content you can post on all your social media accounts and send out to your newsletters.

-Your blog gives you the opportunity to create relevant content for your customers.
+Your blog allows you to create relevant content for your customers.
 Use this as a marketing tactic to drive traffic back to your website.
-Make the blog on your website the foundation for all of your social media platforms.
+Make the blog on your website the foundation for all your social media platforms.
 (Source: wishpond)

 Many artists fail on social media because they think that all they have to do is upload an image of their art and people will stop what they are doing, visit the post, and make a purchase.